AhmedSherifAbdelaty/-Document-Conversion/README.md

 - Redis
 - Postgres

 Alternatively, you can use Docker.
-Navigate to the directory containing `docker-compose.yml` and run the following command:
+Run maven install to  **doc-conversion** and **document-conversion-gateway** then  Navigate to the directory containing `docker-compose.yml` and run the following command:
 ```
 docker-compose up
 ```